2008 Texas Longhorns football team: Baylor

 Colt McCoy throws a pass against Baylor.

 The Longhorns first played the Baylor Bears in 1901 and faced them annually during the days of the Southwest Conference.
 In the 97 meetings through 2007, Texas' record with the Bears was 71 wins, 22 losses, and 4 ties.
 This is Texas' third-longest rivalry by number of games: only Oklahoma and Texas A&M have faced Texas more often on the football field.
 Texas won the 2006 game 63–31.
 The 2007 game was initially a close fought contest, but Texas outlasted the Bears for a 31–10 victory.

 The morning of the game, sports books favored Texas by 27 points.
 The temperature was 69 °F at kickoff and the skies were sunny for the game.

 Texas got off to a fast start with two touchdowns in the first quarter, but Baylor tied the score at 14–14.
 Texas then scored 31 straight points before yielding a late field goal to Baylor.
 The final score was 45–21.
 McCoy passed for 300 yards and five touchdowns.
 The Associated Press story commented, "And McCoy likely refueled his Heisman Trophy bid by completing 26 of 37 passes for his fourth 300-yard game this season, and eighth of his career, even without playing the final 12 minutes.
 The touchdowns went to four different receivers, though he did have two interceptions."

 Texas had lost a close road game the prior week to Texas Tech, who were undefeated at 8-0 and ranked #5 in the Coaches' Poll.
-As a result, the Horns fell to #7 in the Coach's poll and #4 in the BCS Standings, keeping alive the possibility they could still play for the national championship if other top teams stumble.
+As a result, the Longhorns fell to #7 in the Coach's poll and #4 in the BCS Standings, keeping alive the possibility they could still play for the national championship if other top teams stumble.
 The same day Texas defeated Baylor, #3 Penn State lost their game and Texas subsequently moved up to #3 in the BCS rankings.
 The win over Baylor was the 829th win for the UT football program, which tied Notre Dame for 2nd in the list of college football's ten most victorious programs.
 Notre Dame lost later the same day, so the tie will last until at least November 15.

 On November 11 (with UT holding an 8-1 record) Heisman voter Rodney Gilmore of ESPN.com had Colt McCoy listed third of five Heisman candidates.
 Gilmore said, "I love his numbers (78 percent completion percentage, 28 TDs, only 7 picks and 2,879 yards) and his gutsy second-half performance against Texas Tech.
 And I have not forgotten about his epic performance against Oklahoma just a few weeks ago.
 However, Harrell outplayed McCoy head-to-head in the showdown last week, so Harrell has a leg up on him for now, but McCoy is within striking distance."